ARTICLE

 Biofuel

 Ethanol requires acres of farmland to grow biocrops (usually corn).
-About 1,515 liters (400 gallons) of ethanol is produced by an acre of corn.
-But this acreage is then unavailable for growing crops for food or other uses.
-Growing enough corn for ethanol also creates a strain on the environment because of the lack of variation in planting, and the high use of pesticides.
+This leaves the acreage unavailable for growing crops for food or other uses.
+Growing enough corn for ethanol also creates a strain on the environment because of the lack of variation in planting, the high use of and the impacts to water quality.

 Ethanol has become a popular substitute for wood in residential fireplaces.
-When it is burned, it gives off heat in the form of flames, and water vapor instead of smoke.
+When burned, it gives off heat in the form of flames but releases water vapor and carbon dioxide instead of smoke.
+However, improper use can cause safety hazards.

 Hydrogen Fuel Cells

-Biomass is rich in hydrogen, which can be chemically extracted and used to generate power and to fuel vehicles.
-Stationary fuel cells are used to generate electricity in remote locations, such as spacecraft and wilderness areas.
-Yosemite National Park in the U.S. state of California, for example, uses hydrogen fuel cells to provide electricity and hot water to its administration building.
+Biomass is rich in hydrogen, which can be chemically and used to generate power and to fuel vehicles.
+Stationary fuel cells are used to generate electricity in remote locations, including spacecraft.

-However, there is a debate as to whether this technology will become sustainable or economically possible.
-The energy that it takes to isolate, compress, package, and transport the hydrogen does not leave a high quantity of energy for practical use.
+However, there is a debate as to whether this technology will be sustainable or economically realistic.
+The energy that it takes to isolate, compress, package and transport hydrogen means it may not be practical in all applications.

 Biomass and the Environment